billfitzgerald/infosec-primer/getting_started.md

 A dialog titled **Name the certificate** will pop up.
 Enter a name, leave **Credential use** set to "VPN and apps," and select **OK** to install the certificate.

-**Note**: If the device does not have a screen lock pin or passcode, a window will pop up requiring one to be set.
+**Note**: If the device does not have a screen lock PIN or passcode, a window will pop up requiring one to be set.

 <div align="center">
 <figure>